SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 }
 ```

+### 5. Configuration for ATC

-4. Create a file `atcConfig.yml` to store the configuration for the ATC run.
+Create a file `atcConfig.yml` to store the configuration for the ATC run.
 In this file, you can specify which Packages or Software Components shall be checked.
 Please have a look at the step documentation for more details.
 Here is an example of the configuration:
 ```yml
 atcobjects:
   softwarecomponent:
     - name: "/DMO/REPO"
 ```

+### 6. Technical Pipeline Configuration

-6. Create a file `.pipeline/config.yml` where you store the configuration for the pipeline, e.g. apiEndpoints and credentialIds.
+Create a file `.pipeline/config.yml` where you store the configuration for the pipeline, e.g. apiEndpoints and credentialIds.
 The steps make use of the Credentials Store of the Jenkins Server.
 Here is an example of the configuration file:
 ```yml
 general:
   cfApiEndpoint: 'https://api.cf.sap.hana.ondemand.com'